Kidney Disease: Is There Any Hope? Yes there is!

 But how did high-phosphorous levels get into the food?

-The phosphates in commercial cat food were coming from two sources: organic and inorganic.
-Organic, or natural, sources would be bone meal, meat meal, and cereal.
-Inorganic sources would be potassium monophosphate which is a fungicide that’s added to processed foods as a preservative, and tricalcium phosphate, a calcium supplement.
+The phosphates in ultra-processed cat food were coming from two sources: organic and inorganic.
+Organic, or natural sources would be bone meal, meat meal, and cereal.
+Inorganic sources would be potassium monophosphate which is a fungicide that’s added to ultra-processed foods as a preservative, and tricalcium phosphate, a calcium supplement.
 Also, monosodium and dicalcium phosphate added to dry food.
 It is the inorganic (chemical additives) that affect postprandial plasma phosphorus in cats.
 It is NOT the organic or naturally occuring phosphate that is the problem.
-Anyone who is still feeding canned/dry pet food to their cat should know these ingredients are in processed cat food in the US, too.
+Anyone who is still feeding canned/dry pet food to their cat should know these ingredients are in ultra-processed cat food in the US, too.

 This is another reason for feeding your cat fresh, real food, such as, a raw meaty bone and raw organ homemade diet.